travelmarx/scrapbook101/docs/index.md

 # What's Needed

 We build this using using Microsoft tools and software.
-You can get started with not cost to you with the following:
+You can get started with not cost to you with the following software running locally:

 * [Visual Studio Community](https://visualstudio.microsoft.com/downloads/)
 * [Azure Cosmos DB Local Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator)